dbursztynowski/5g-taskforce/looptest/README.md

-This page describes a simple experiment with in place pod vertical scaling using Open5GS.
+### This page describes a simple experiment with in place pod vertical scaling and metrinc monitoring using Prometheus in Open5GS.

 # Contents